-Back to Work Family Dividend (BTWFD): The Back to Work Family Dividend (BTWFD) scheme aims to help families to move from social welfare into employment.
-It will give financial support to people with children who were getting Jobseeker's and One-Parent Family payments who take up employment or become self-employed.
+Back to Work Family Dividend (BTWFD): The Back to Work Family Dividend (BTWFD) scheme aims to help families to move from Social Welfare into employment.
+It will give financial support to people with children who were getting Jobseekers and One-Parent Family payments who take up employment or become self-employed.
 If you qualify for the scheme you will get a weekly payment for up to 2 years.
-You will be paid the equivalent of any Increases for Qualified Children that were being paid on your Jobseeker's or One-Parent Family payment (up to a maximum of 4 children) for the first year in employment.
+You will be paid the equivalent of any Increases for Qualified Children that were being paid on your Jobseekers or One-Parent Family payment (up to a maximum of 4 children) for the first year in employment.
 Half that amount will be paid weekly for the second year.

-Family Income Supplement: Persons in receipt of Jobseeker's Allowance (JA) cannot qualify for a Family Income Supplement Payment (FIS), although if you are in receipt of Jobseeker's Allowance, your spouse/civil partner/cohabitant may apply for FIS if they are employed for at least 38 hours each fortnight (19 hours each week) and your family income is below the appropriate FIS level for your family size (and provided that you are not claiming an Increase for a Qualified Adult in respect of them).
+Working Family Payment (WFP): Persons in receipt of Jobseeker's Benefit (JB) cannot qualify for the Working Family Payment (WFP) although if you are in receipt of Jobseeker's Benefit, your spouse/civil partner/cohabitant may apply for the WFP if they work 38 or more hours per fortnight (any combination of hours that reaches 38 hours each fortnight is acceptable) and your family income is below the appropriate WFP level for your family size (and provided that you are not claiming an Increase for a Qualified Adult in respect of them).